-Last year I made meringue cookies to teach my kids about the true meaning of Easter.
-A sorority sister of mine wrote about these cookies in a cookbook she made to honor her late son, whom she said always remembered these cookies fondly.
+These meringue cookies teach my kids about the true meaning of Easter.
+A sorority sister of mine wrote about these resurrection cookies in a cookbook she made to honor her late son, whom she said always remembered these cookies fondly.
 Her story made me want to have this experience with my own children.

-After trying it last year, I realized it’s something we’ll do each year.
+After trying it the first year, we’ve been making resurrection cookies every year since.
 To be honest, I expected this to be a lesson, not a cookie that I loved to eat.
 Turns out it was both.
 These cookies are excellent.
 You can’t eat just one.

-Ideally, this recipe is best done the night before Easter, but this year we did it the night before Palm Sunday because we’ll be out of town on Easter Sunday.
+Ideally, this recipe is best done the night before Easter, but some years we did it the night before Palm Sunday because we were out of town on Easter Sunday.
 Either way, it’s a great lesson and one the children love participating in.
-We let the kids eat the cookies in the morning to help keep the excitement alive.
+We let the kids eat the resurrection cookies in the morning to help keep the excitement alive.

 - 1 cup whole pecans